Riboviria: Characteristics

 For dsDNA-RT viruses, a pregenomic +RNA strand is transcribed from the relaxed circular DNA (rcDNA), which is in turn used by RdDp to transcribe a -cDNA strand.
-The +RNA strand is degraded and replaced in a similar manner as +ssRNA-RT viruses to synthesize the rcDNA.
+The +RNA strand is degraded and replaced in a similar manner as +ssRNA-RT viruses to synthesize rcDNA.
 The rcDNA genome is later repaired by the host cell's DNA repair mechanisms to synthesize a covalently closed circular DNA (cccDNA) genome.
 The integrated genome of +ssRNA-RT viruses and the cccDNA of dsDNA-RT viruses are then transcribed into mRNA by the host cell enzyme RNA polymerase II.

 Viral mRNA is translated by the host cell's ribosomes to produce viral proteins.
 In order to produce more viruses, viral RNA-dependent polymerases use copies of the viral genome as templates to replicate the viral genome.
 For +ssRNA viruses, an intermediate dsRNA genome is created from which +ssRNA is synthesized from the negative strand.
-For -ssRNA viruses, genomes are synthesized from complementary positive sense strands. dsRNA viruses replicate their genomes from mRNA by synthesizing a complementary negative sense strand to form genomic dsRNA.
+For -ssRNA viruses, genomes are synthesized from complementary positive-sense strands. dsRNA viruses replicate their genomes from mRNA by synthesizing a complementary negative-sense strand to form genomic dsRNA.
 For dsDNA-RT viruses, pregenomic RNA created from the cccDNA is retrotranscribed into new dsDNA genomes.
 For +ssRNA-RT viruses, the genome is replicated from the integrated genome.
-After replication and translation, the genome and the viral proteins are assembled into complete virions, which then leave the host cell.
+After replication and translation, the genome and viral proteins are assembled into complete virions, which then leave the host cell.

+Viruses of Ambiviricota have ambisense, circular ssRNA genomes.
+Their genomes contain at least two open reading frames (ORFs) and ribozymes in opposite sense orientations of the genome—one positive-sense portion of the genome and one negative-sense portion of the genome.
+For that reason, they are not considered positive-sense or negative-sense but ambisense.
+Ambiviricots encode RdRp, but unlike other viruses of Orthornavirae, they replicate their genome via rolling circle replication, a form of replication used for circular genomes.
+Apart from ambiviricots, some other ssRNA viruses are ambisense because they contain ORFs on both sense strands, including influenza viruses and coronaviruses, but these viruses replicate in the manners typical of -ssRNA and +ssRNA viruses, respectively, so they are still considered -ssRNA and +ssRNA viruses.